Mamoon794/employee-handbook/README.md

 - **Public Users:** Employees across Canada seeking clarification on general work rights
 - **Private Users:** Employees granted access to their employer’s internal policies via secure login
   - **Employee**
-    Can interact with the chatbot to access company-specific policies.
+    can interact with the chatbot to access company-specific policies.

   - **Financer**
-    Can interact with the chatbot and view the **Finances** and **Analytics** pages.
+    can interact with the chatbot and view the **Finances** and **Analytics** pages.

   - **Administrator**
-    Can:
+    can:

     * Interact with the chatbot
     * Upload company policy documents